mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE FOR PROOF-OF-CONCEPT (Outline the area around multiple moving humans with a rectangle and count the number of humans inside a building at one time) ***
+*** ATTACHED CODE FOR PROOF-OF-CONCEPT - Outline area around multiple moving people with a rectangle and count the total number of people inside a building at one time (See Appendix B) ***

 # WHAT IS IT?

 * My research extends the idea of what a neighborhood shop can and should be.
-With the help of other great minds, I develop open source tools using sociological methods to analyze computer vision data.
-My goal is to showcase less costly / more social ways to perform day-to-day shop operations using applications of the mathematical and social sciences.
+With the help of other great minds I develop open source tools using sociological methods to analyze computer vision data.
+The goal is to build networks just deep enough to boost performance while managing the cost of computational time.
+My goal is to showcase my less costly / more social ways to perform day-to-day shop operations using applications of the mathematical / social sciences.

 # WHY?